kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 * implement link to external objects from a cluster template (e.g. secrets, configMaps NOT included in the cluster template)

-The provider authors/YAML designers should be aware that it is their responsibility to ensure the proper functioning of all the `clusterctl` features both in single tenancy or multi-tenancy scenarios and/or document known limitations.
+The provider authors/YAML designers should be aware that it is their responsibility to ensure the proper functioning of `clusterctl` when using non-compliant component YAML or cluster templates.

 ### Move